A veteran using a fintech app on a tablet to apply for a home improvement loan

 Fintech loans for veterans are reshaping how former service members fund home repairs, upgrades, and accessibility modifications.
 According to the U.S. Department of Veterans Affairs, over 400,000 VA-backed loans are issued annually — yet millions of veterans still turn to digital lenders to bridge gaps the VA loan system does not cover.

-The shift matters now because interest rates remain elevated in 2025, and veterans need every competitive edge they can find when borrowing for home improvement projects.
+Interest rates remain elevated in 2025, and veterans need every competitive edge they can find when borrowing for home improvement projects.
+The fintech sector has responded by building underwriting models that treat military income, disability compensation, and irregular pay structures as first-class data points rather than complications to explain away.

 Why Are Veterans Turning to Fintech for Home Improvement Loans?